 CSP NAME DESCRIPTION STORAGE ZEROIZATION KEY LENGTH Master Secret Key Master key of the PSD; used with AES algorithm to encrypt CSPs before their storage and decrypt the stored CSPs before usage.
-RTC-RAM Zeroize CSPs service, breach of flex circuit or module temperature over 84°C. 128 bits Random Number Seed Current status of the seed value is used by the random number generator. alue is used by the RTC-RAM 128 bits Random Number Key Key value is used by the random number generator.
+RTC-RAM Zeroize CSPs service, breach of flex circuit or module temperature over 84°C. 128 bits Random Number Seed Current status of the seed value is used by the random number generator.
+Zeroize CSPs service, breach of flex circuit or module temperature over 84°C. 128 bits Random Number Key Key value is used by the random number generator.
 RTC-RAM Zeroize CSPs service, breach of flex circuit or module temperature over 84°C. 128 bits Communication Private Key The PSD private RSA key is used to authenticate (sign) messages and data output from the PSD during TLS handshake protocol.
-The current value and the future value of the key is always available Flash(stored encrypted by the AES Master Key) Zeroization of the AES Master Key 1536 bits TLS Communication Secret Keyset The 4 session keys generated by TLS Handshake protocol to ensure confidentiality and authenticity of messages exchanged between the client and the server or base.
+The current value and the future value of the key is always available Flash(stored encrypted by the AES Master Key) Zeroization of the AES Master Key 1536 bits Neopost Diffie- Hellman Exponent Diffie-Hellman parameter used and generated during TLS handshake to agree upon a TLS premaster secret.
 RAM only At power off or end of TLS session.
+1024 bits

-4 x 128 bits Stamp Authentication Secret Key The PSD stamp key (AES CMAC 128 bits) is used to authenticate the stamp.
-The current value and the future value of the key is always available Flash (stored encrypted by the Master Secret Key) Zeroization of the AES Master Key 128 bits
+TLS Communication Secret Keyset The 4 session keys generated by TLS Handshake protocol to ensure confidentiality and authenticity of messages exchanged between the client and the server or base.
+RAM only At power off or end of TLS session.
+4 x 128 bits Stamp Authentication Private Key The PSD stamp private key (ECDSA P224) is used to authenticate the stamp.
+The current value and the future value of the key is always available Flash (stored encrypted by the Master Secret Key) Zeroization of the AES Master Key 224 bits